pAET-TBG/Supplementary-Data-Codes/README.md

 Windows: Windows 11 Version 24H2 (OS Build 26100.3476).
 Mac OSX: We have not tested it on a Mac yet, but it should in principle work.

-### Matlab Version Requirements
+### MATLAB Version Requirements

-This package has been tested with `Matlab` R2022b.
+This package has been tested with `MATLAB` R2022b.
 All the codes have to run in their own folders.
-We recommend the use of `Matlab` version R2021a or higher to test the data and source codes.
+We recommend the use of `MATLAB` version R2021a or higher to test the data and source codes.

-# Repositary Contents
+# Repository Contents

 ### a.
 Experiment Data